For the general Tso’s tofu

 - 1 tbsp cornstarch

-- Add the tofu cubes and let rest for at least 5 minutes.
+- Add the marinade ingredients (2 tbsp of tamari and 1 tbsp of apple cider vinegar), stir and let rest for at least 5 minutes, preferably overnight.

-- Cook the tofu cubes in a skillet with a little bit of oil over medium-high heat until all sides are golden brown.
-Remove tofu from pan and set aside.
+- Cook the tofu cubes over medium-high heat until all sides are golden brown.
+Remove the tofu from the skillet and set aside.

-- Add the garlic to the skillet and cook them over medium-high heat for about 1 to 2 minutes, stirring frequently until they start to golden brown.
+- Add the garlic to the skillet (add more oil if needed) and cook over medium-high heat for about 1 to 2 minutes, stirring frequently until golden brown.
+Set aside.

-- Add the sauce to the skillet and cook until it thickens, stirring frequently.
+- Add the sauce to the skillet where you had your cooked garlic and cook over medium-high heat until it thickens, stirring frequently.

-- Finally, add the tofu, stir and cook for 1 to 2 more minutes.
+- Finally, add the tofu cubes, stir and cook for 1 to 2 more minutes.

-- If you don’t eat tofu, you could use cauliflower instead.
+- If you don’t eat soy, you could use cauliflower instead.
 I’ve seen some recipes online, but I’ve never tried it myself.
+Tamari or soy sauce can be replaced by coconut aminos.

 - For an oil-free version of this recipe, bake the tofu at 350ºF or 180ºC until golden brown.